Brahmaputra Valley Film Festival

-The 7 Sisters North East International Film Festival which previously called Brahmaputra Valley Film Festival (BVFF) is a film festival hosted in Guwahati, Assam, India annually since the year 2013.
+The 7 Sisters North East International Film Festival which was previously called Brahmaputra Valley Film Festival (BVFF) is a film festival hosted in Guwahati, Assam, India annually since 2013.

 Short film contest

 A short film contest is organised as a part of this film festival.
-This is essentially to promote talent and stories from the region.
-The winners of this contest not only get recognition but also a chance to win prize money and opportunities to intern with the premier film production houses of the country.
+This is done to promote talent and stories from the region.
+The winners of this contest not only receives recognition, but a chance as well to win prize money and opportunities to intern with the premier film production houses of the country.

 History

-The inaugural edition of the festival was organized in the year 2013 on 11 & 12 January at Anuradha Cineplex, Guwahati.
-Renowned filmmakers Dibakar banerjee, Zoya Akhtar, Reema Kagti and Anusha Rizvi graced the festival with their presence.
+The inaugural edition of the festival was organized in 2013 on 11 & 12 January at Anuradha Cineplex, Guwahati.
+Renowned filmmakers Dibakar Banerjee, Zoya Akhtar, Reema Kagti and Anusha Rizvi graced the festival with their presence.
 Critically acclaimed Bollywood movies like Shanghai, Zindagi Naa Milegi Dobara, Taalash, Peepli live were screened at the festival.
 A short film contest was also organized along with the Brahmaputra Valley Film Festival.
 Romi Meitei's Kanngkhada Lin was awarded winner of the contest.
 Dominic Sangma's Karyukai inc. and Tarunabh Dutta's I am Not Crazy were adjusted as 1st and 2nd runner up short films respectively.

-The second edition of the festival was held on 19th,20 and 21 April 2014 at Pragjyoti, ITA Machkhowa, Guwahati.
+The second edition of the festival was held on 19th, 20th and 21st of April 2014 at Pragjyoti, ITA Machkhowa, Guwahati.
 Nationally internationally acclaimed film personalities Farhan Akhtar, Anurag Kashyap, Shoojit Sircar, Rahul Bose and Adil Hussain were special guests of the film festival.
 Some of the movies screened at the festival in 2014 were Positive, Konikar Ramdhenu, Everybody says I'm Fine, Echoes, Keibu Keioiba, Ka Lad, Madras Cafe, Kaafiron ki Namaaz, Yarwang, and Shorts among others.
 Steven Ao's Bamboo Shoots won the short film contest, whereas Romi Meitei's Karfew and Tribeny Rai's Rogi Sankhya 666 Ani Aru Haru were adjusted as 1st and 2nd runner up respectively.
 A lifetime achievement award was also introduced since 2014 to honour and acknowledge works of film personalities from Northeast India for their exceptional contribution to the cinema in Northeast.
 In 2014, the award was conferred to Shri Aribam Syam Sharma is a celebrated filmmaker from Manipur, India.